Stock market today: Tesla cruises higher as most of Wall Street drifts in mixed trading

-NEW YORK — U.S. stocks are drifting Wednesday as Wall Street's momentum eases following some sharp swerves.
+NEW YORK — U.S. stocks drifted to a mixed finish Wednesday as Wall Street's momentum eased following some sharp swerves.

-The S&P 500 was 0.2% lower in late trading.
-Its two-day winning streak to start the week had erased nearly two-thirds of last week's steep loss.
+The S&P 500 was virtually flat and edged up by 1.08, or less than 0.1%, to 5,071.63.
+It had jumped sharply in the first two days of the week to claw back nearly two-thirds of last week's steep loss.

-Tesla cruised 10.8% higher after saying the night before that it would accelerate production of new, more affordable vehicles, which investors have been hoping will kickstart growth.
+Tesla jumped 12.1% after saying the night before that it would accelerate production of new, more affordable vehicles, which investors have been hoping will kickstart growth.
 The announcement helped investors look past the 55% drop in profit that Tesla reported.

 Tesla is the first of the group of stocks known as the ''Magnificent Seven'' to report its results for the start of 2024.
 The focus is on the small group of stocks because they drove most of the U.S. stock market's gain last year, and they'll need to perform to justify their high prices.

-Meta Platforms will report its latest results after trading ends Wednesday.
+Meta Platforms also reported its latest results after trading ended Wednesday.
 Alphabet and Microsoft will follow it a day later.

 The hope is that profit growth will broaden beyond the Magnificent Seven to more types of companies, in large part because a remarkably solid U.S. economy.
 They'll likely need to deliver fatter profits if they want their stock prices to rise.
 That's because they're unlikely to get much help from the other lever that can lift stock prices: interest rates.